ubc-ds/slippages/pages/process.md

    <div class="col-sm">
    {% include inline_image.html collection='slippages' pid='obj14' %}
    </div>
-<p class="image-caption"><b>Above:</b> Three paintings selected from a series that would form the 27-page graphic score for <b>‘slippages’</b> ; acrylic ink on bespoke St-Armand cotton paper using hues of yellows, blues, and greys similar to those observed by the artist in the natural environment on her field trip to Athabasca Glacier.</p>
+<p class="image-caption"><b>Above:</b> Three paintings selected from a series that would form the 27-page graphic score for _‘slippages’_ ; acrylic ink on bespoke St-Armand cotton paper using hues of yellows, blues, and greys similar to those observed by the artist in the natural environment on her field trip to Athabasca Glacier.</p>
 </div>
 </div>
 </div>